oVirt/ovirt-site/source/feature/frontendrefactor.html.md

     -   The callback is responsible for handling the resulting result list.
     -   Heavily used 105 invocations.
 *   RunMultipleActions
     -   Sequential invocation of RunAction.
 If one of the run actions fails then the sequence is stopped and the rest is not executed.
+This method is to provide a 'transaction' like method to execute multiple actions in a sequence.
     -   Rarely used, only 8 invocations
 *   LoginAsync
     -   Log the user into the application based on pass in